CRM Design: 7 Best Practices

 Source

 Card sorting exercises can help you design logical categories and labels for your modules.
-Complement this with usability testing to validate your choices and ensure users find the system intuitive.
+Complement this with usability testing to validate your choices and ensure users find the CRM system intuitive.
 A well-organized CRM reduces cognitive load and empowers users to focus on their tasks.

-Solid Design Operations for Cohesion
+Solid Design Operations for CRM UX Cohesion

 By aligning design standards and processes, you create a seamless user experience that feels polished and professional.
 In this case, cohesion may go beyond a simple design system.
-While a design system, may ensure that the building blocks are the same, the rules of their usage may be inconsistent unless someone is paying attention.
+While a design system may ensure that the building blocks are the same, the rules of their usage may be inconsistent unless someone is paying attention.

 A detailed screenshot from a design system showcasing various UI components, including dropdown menus, tables, calendars, buttons, and interaction flows.
 Annotations highlight design decisions and user interactions, illustrating the system's consistency and functionality across different elements.